 Many treatment centers introduce 12-Step modalities for our peer support curriculum.
 Some of this is simply based on mass-effect: 100,000 AA groups as compared to 150 LifeRing groups.
 It’s important to assist people in engaging in programming which they can maintain for years to come.

-Sometimes the discussions around spirituality and faith actually are more about such ambivalence.
+Sometimes the discussions around spirituality in addiction recovery and faith actually are more about such ambivalence.
 It’s important to observe responses to get a sense of open or close-mindedness.
 For example, it is common to encourage a person to attend an AA meeting, only to have them decline that option due to the mention of a Higher Power.
 Then, when offering an alternative such as SMART Recovery, they say they’re worried about too much time being spent away from their family.
 This is seen as resistance in the process.